-- 34. The policy was previously referred to as 'Conservation Areas' and is now referred to as 'Heritage Assets and Conservation'. - 35.
+- 36. The policy was previously referred to as 'Conservation Areas' and is now referred to as 'Heritage Assets and Conservation'. - 37.
 The policy has been expanded to greater encompass the historic environment of the town rather than simply focusing on conservation areas.
 This also addresses the gaps in national policy created relating to the historic environment following the replacement of Planning Policy Statement 5 with the NPPF.
-The policy is now comprised of three sections covering: Listed buildings, conservation areas and archaeology.
+The policy is now comprised of three sections which initially covered: Listed buildings, conservation areas and archaeology.
+As part of the Pre-Submission Main Modifications the policy has been further revised to incorporate reference to undesignated assets alongside designated assets.
+Therefore the three sections now cover: designated and undesignated assets, conservation areas and archaeology.